gooch/sustainable_energy_without_the_hot_air/book.md

 –*Please, never, ever say “one kilowatt per second.”* There are specific, rare exceptions to this rule.
 If talking about agrowth in demand for power, we might say “British demand is growing at one gigawatt per year.”
-In Chapter 26 whenI discuss ﬂuctuations in wind power, I will say “one morning, the power delivered by Irish windmills fell at a rate of84 MW per hour.”
+In Chapter 26 whenI discuss fluctuations in wind power, I will say “one morning, the power delivered by Irish windmills fell at a rate of84 MW per hour.”
 Please take care!
 Just one accidental syllable can lead to
 confusion: for example, your electricitymeter’s reading is in